explosion/spaCy/website/docs/api/architectures.md

-Construct an embedding layer that separately embeds a number of lexical attributes using hash embedding, concatenates the results, and passes it through a feed-forward subnetwork to build a mixed representations.
+Construct an embedding layer that separately embeds a number of lexical attributes using hash embedding, concatenates the results, and passes it through a feed-forward subnetwork to build mixed representations.
 The features used are the `NORM`, `PREFIX`, `SUFFIX` and `SHAPE`, which can have varying definitions depending on the `Vocab` of the `Doc` object passed in.
 Vectors from pretrained static vectors can also be incorporated into the concatenated